connoro7/connoro7/README.md

 ## I'm a physicist by education, developer by trade, and adventurer by passion!

 - 🍌 I'm currently working on several [personal projects][github-repos]!
+(The fun ones are still a secret through, sorry!)
 - 🌱 I'm currently learning how to build and maintain my own homelab for development, IoT experimentation, and data storage purposes!
 - 🎨 I'm looking to collaborate with other content creators.
 - 🏁 2020 Goals: Join a fast-paced and ambitious dev team!